mgeduld/lear-notes/README.md

 - The Fool becomes more and more mute in his final two scenes until he has no purpose.
 - "Let go thy hold when a great wheel runs down a hill, lest it break thy neck with following it"
 - i.5.
 Everything stripped away.
 Learn and the Fool talking like two old friends, and one of them says "I hope I don't go mad."
+- And your moment-to-moment intention as the Fool, is to, I think, bring him [Lear] to his senses.
+And it’s out of love.
+Because the Fool does love him so much; and can say anything. -- director Seana McKenna

 ## Oswald